sipin/gorazor/docs/tutorial.md

 use command: `go run src/main.go` to start web server, and localhost:9999 will ready for use.
 For more details please have a look at: [web.go toturial](http://webgo.io/).

-We make a new directory named `tpl` in project dir, and write a index.gohtml in it.
+Then we make a new directory named `tpl` in project dir, and write an `index.gohtml` in it.

 ```html
 <p>This is Index</p>
 ```

-and then use : `gorazor tpl src/tpl` will generate go files into `src/tpl`. and then modify main.go:
+and then use : `gorazor tpl src/tpl` will generate `Go` files into `src/tpl`. and then modify main.go:

 ```go